bjaegerthomas/tech-interview-prep/udemy computer science algorithms/same. frequency/README.md

 *Update* as I was trying to build this logic I ran into the issue of comparing values inside of a string at first and having the incorrect variable to determine the index.
 In addition I was trying to use the multiple pointer approach as opposed to doing two frequency counters for each integer entered and turning both into an object before finding out which element has the most frequency in that object and comparing that value with the same process in the second integer before finding out if those values are equal.

+*Update* After asking about converting num1 and num2 into objects, chat gpt said i would need to turn them into strings first.

 ## Given Solution